lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 # Authoring a lit.dev Tutorial

 Lit tutorials are a way to provide a guided, interactive learning experience to Lit users.
-Under the hood it leverages playground elements as well as our markdown renderer.
+Under the hood they leverage playground elements as well as our markdown renderer.

 ## Steps for Authoring

 <details>
   <summary>Create a directory in <code>/packages/lit-dev-content/tutorials/</code></summary>

-This directory name is also going to be a part of the URL e.g. `https://lit.dev/tutorials/tutorial-name`
+* This directory name is also going to be a part of the URL e.g. `https://lit.dev/tutorials/tutorial-name`
 </details>

 <details>
   <summary>In that directory create a <code>tutorial.json</code></summary>

-See format in following section
+* See format in following section.
 </details>

 <details>